 The European Commission (EC) opened an investigation into Nvidia’s proposed acquisition of ARM in December 2020, concerned that the merged entity would control a significant number of important patents necessary for developing semiconductor technology, leading to reduced choice and higher prices for consumers and businesses.
 This could affect internet-enabled devices such as smartphones, computers, advanced driver assistance systems, autonomous vehicles and home appliances.

-The EC recently announced that it is extending its review period in light of remedies proposed by Nvidia to address these concerns.
-While negotiations with the EU competition watchdog reportedly took place over months with both parties engaging external legal counsels, these remedies appeared inadequate to satisfy competition authorities prompting an extension in order to further review them – potentially having to further scrutinize both competitors’ business strategies throughout the industry depending on their findings.
+The EC recently announced that it is extending its analysis period in light of remedies proposed by Nvidia to address these concerns.
+While negotiations with the EU competition watchdog reportedly took place over months with both parties engaging external legal counsels, these remedies appeared inadequate to satisfy competition authorities prompting an extension in order to further analyze them – potentially having to further scrutinize both competitors’ business strategies throughout the industry depending on their findings.

 EU to investigate Nvidia’s $54 bln ARM bid after remedies fall short – sources